pedroAVS/playwright-tech-challenge/README.md

 # Playwright Tech Challenge

-This is a project for the Playwright Tech Challenge.
-It demonstrates how to use Playwright with TypeScript to automate browser interactions and perform API testing.
+This is a project for the Factorial Calculator Tech Challenge.

 ## Getting Started